Madisonkanna/madisonkanna.com/src/content/irresponsibly-curious.md

 A few months ago in an airport bookstore, I picked up a novel about a girl who travels to many countries with her lover, a man who can also turn into a tiger.
 After this, I couldn’t help but pick up books on the history of different countries and from there I started reading books on how geography affects history.
 I began to feel hooked on this subject, and it was because I allowed myself to be irresponsibily curious.

 I followed my curiosity and it led me to a fascination with one of those subjects that I was once told a well-rounded person needed to study.
-Except I’ll never be well-roundeed, and I don’t study this subject.
+Except I’ll never be well-rounded, and I don’t study this subject.
 I devour it and I’m consumed by it.
 I don’t need to prove in a conversation that I know about this topic or any other.
 I don’t need to learn for anyone but me.

 I don’t need to be well-rounded, and neither do you.
 Learn from others, be genuine about what you don’t know and share what you do.